Gold Coast Beaches are renowned for being some of the best beaches in the entire world and not to be missed during your visit to Australia!

 You can head straight to this epic Gold Coast beach for a swim or take the walking track along the shoreline and up the Miami Stairs to the Mick Schamburg Park Lookout.

-Miami Beach is a worthy addition to your list of Gold Coast Beaches to visit and you only need around 30 – 45 minutes to visit this beautiful location.
+Miami Beach is a worthy addition to your list of beaches to visit and you only need around 30 – 45 minutes to visit this beautiful location.

 Miami Beach Lookout – Best Beaches Gold Coast